blind-contours/CVtreeMLE/README.md

 estimation and `sl3` is not on CRAN the `CVtreeMLE` package is not available on CRAN and must be downloaded here.

-There are many depedencies for `CVtreeMLE` so it's easier to break up installation of the various packages to ensure proper installation.
+There are many dependencies for `CVtreeMLE` so it’s easier to break up installation of the various packages to ensure proper installation.

 First install the decision tree estimators used in the data-adaptive region discovery of the exposure space:

 ``` r
 install.packages("partykit")
 install.packages("pre")
 ```

-`CVtreeMLE` uses the `sl3` package to build ensemble machine learneres for each nuisance parameter.
-We hve to install off the development branch, first download these two packages for `sl3`
+`CVtreeMLE` uses the `sl3` package to build ensemble machine learners for each nuisance parameter.
+We have to install off the development branch, first download these two packages for `sl3`

 ``` r
 install.packages(c("ranger", "arm", "xgboost", "nnls"))